 There are always differences between the model given by your computer and the real, or physical, model.
-Identifying the differences is not always easy.
+Identifying those differences is not always easy.

 You might investigate the source of errors with different models.

-A 'tolerance model' explores the statistical inaccuracies between a payload's position in a real and modelled machine, by analysing all possible differences between the length of parts, position of joints, and surface cam-profiles.
-It explains the reason that when you assemble two or more machines, that you believe to be identical, are, in-fact, different.
+A tolerance model might compare the statistical differences between a payload's position in a modeled machine and in a physical machine.
+It will analyze all possible differences between the length of parts, position of joints, and surface cam-profiles.
+It may explain the reason that when you assemble two or more machines, that you believe to be identical, are, in-fact, different.
 They can also have significant performance differences.

 Dynamic modeling explores the motion and force interactions between the machine elements in the mechanical system.